Key Takeaways

 Bundling and Discounts

 Bundling insurance policies is a common way to save.
-Many providers offer discounts if you group your second home, primary residence, auto, or umbrella policies together.
-Check if bundling impacts the coverage for your second home or if there are any exclusions you should know about.
+Purchasing your second home house insurance from the same insurer as your primary policy can lead to multiple discounts, as many providers offer bundling benefits.
+Bundling your second home insurance with auto or other policies can often lead to significant discounts on your premiums.
+Always check if bundling impacts the coverage for your second home or if there are any exclusions you should know about.

 Find out if insurers reward other risk-reducing steps.
 Installing a monitored alarm, scheduling regular inspections, or using smart home devices may lower premiums further.
 Some companies provide discounts for clients with long-standing accounts or favorable claim histories.